sproaty/whyteboard/README.txt

               being un-undoable and drawings not "overwriting" the text.
               * Long text updates the scrollbars, vertically or horizontally
               * Program maximises on startup.
-              * History improvements: draw all shapes back in order, not just pen
+              * History improvements: draw all shapes back in the correct order
               * Save files store the version number; loading an older save file into a newer Whteboard version which has added save data will say the older save file's version